 This initiative is sheltering medical workers and LRC who need a break from their heroic work in their fight against the highly infectious virus.
-Baytak Beyti (Your House My House) initiative is providing Airbnbs across Lebanon for medical workers under quarantine.
+Baytna Baytak (Our home is your home) initiative is providing Airbnbs across Lebanon for medical workers under quarantine.

 “Dear Red Cross members and medical team heroes, we stand by you,” the campaign’s first Instagram post read, urging more apartment owners and medical workers to answer the call.